Quickstart Vol. 1: How to set up cold email campaign

-Always use the green personalization buttons, available in the panel on the right.
+Always use the blue personalization buttons - our custom fields, available in the email editor, right below Subject line and styling options.
 They are called snippets, and their task is to insert information specific to your prospect into your email.

 This information can include first name, company or website, and is used in individual messages, making each of them unique and much more interesting to your prospects.